 and Herman Chapin, treasurer.

 Brewing operations commenced on December 15, 1890, and the product reached the market three months later in late March of '91.
-The brewery's primary brands were Columbia Beer (at left), Standard Beer, and Braun's Beer.
+The brewery's primary brands were Columbia Beer, Standard Beer, and Braun's Beer.
 Two months later, on May 1st, the first ever locally brewed Braun's Bock Beer was released with much fanfare.

 The company also used their excess refrigeration capacity to offer their ice for home use.

-The advertisement at the top of the page is a fantasy depiction of the facility - a common practice at the time.
-The breweries were rarely as grand as the drawings in their advertising, as you can see when you compare the ad with the cabinet photo below.
+The advertisement shown here is a fantasy depiction of the facility - a common practice at the time.
+The breweries were rarely as grand as the drawings in their advertising, as you can see when you compare this ad with the cabinet photo at the top of the page.

 The annual meeting of stockholders, held on October 28, 1892, resulted in the election of majority shareholder, Otto Huber, to the position of president; and Albert Braun, vice president and general manager.

 On 11 January, 1893, the Braun brewery joined the Claussen-Sweeney Brewing Co. and Hemrich's Bay View Brewery to form Seattle Brewing & Malting.
-This consolidation was orchestrated by Otto Huber, who had successfully merged three breweries in the formation of the Rock Island Brewing Co. in his home state of Illinois.
+This consolidation was effected by Otto Huber's syndicate, who had successfully merged three breweries in the formation of the Rock Island Brewing Co. in his home state of Illinois.
 The consolidation was furthered by a Huber associate, George Gund, who had purchased Claussen's interest in the Claussen-Sweeney Brewery.